Ellydhore/Final_Project_Socket/src/main/java/com/example/final_project_socket/readme.txt

 [JDK 21]
-This project is all about the implementation of Sign-In, Log-In and, Chat system.
+This project focuses on implementing a sign-up, sign-in, and chat system.

   *-_-_-_-_-_ RUN XAMPP and Server class before running this program! -_-_-_-_-_*